henryfedotov1/Bagrut/README.md

 ### Introduction

-This project was developed as a final project to manage cafeteria access, student payments, and food-related feedback within a local school environment.
-It integrates user authentication, secure password hashing, role-based dashboards, and interaction with a food nutrition API.
-The system is designed with simplicity, educational structure, and core security principles in mind.
+This project was developed as a final project to manage cafeteria access for paying students, and this system has food related feedback within a local school.
+It integrates the users (admin or student) authentication, secure password hashing, role based dashboards and interaction with a food nutrition API (Nutritionix API).

-## Import Project
+## Import The Project

 - You can import the project by downloading it or using those commands:
 ```